 Baan 6 Rotterdam 3011 CB Telephone: +31 10 477 8977 Fax: +31 10 477 4553 firstname.lastname@example.org

-Some travel companies provide the Visa as part of their package.
+You should check with your airline or travel company as some provide the Visa as part of their package.
 If on arrival passport control cannot find your name on their list, you will then have to pay the €25, but keep your receipt in order to reclaim your money at the end of the holiday.

-Payment for the visa can only be made in euros or in Cape Verde Escudos.
+You can pay in euros or in Cape Verde Escudos only.

 You will need to ensure that your passport still has at least six months to run after your travel dates.